-After a Michigan court ruled that the state’s ban on stun guns was illegal, the state legislature amended the law to require a concealed pistol license for civilian possession and use of Tasers.
+After a court ruled that Michigan's blanket ban on consumer possession of stun guns and Tasers was unconstitutional, the state legislature amended the law to allow consumer possession and use of Tasers—but only with a concealed pistol license.
 Read on to learn about the differences between Michigan regulations on stun guns and Tasers, license requirements for Tasers, and penalties for violating those requirements.

 There are two basic types of hand-held devices that temporarily incapacitate people with electrical currents:

 Some state laws treat stun guns and Tasers the same (and may use the same terminology for both).
-But Michigan’s licensing requirements apply only to Taser-type devices (more on that below).
+But Michigan currently has different rules for these two types of devices.

-Before 2012, it was illegal in Michigan to sell or possess any portable device that directs an electrical current designed to injure, kill, or temporarily incapacitate the target.
+Before 2012, Michigan outlawed the possession of any portable device that directs an electrical current designed to injure, kill, or temporarily incapacitate the target.
 That definition would apply to both stun guns and Tasers.
 The only exceptions were for on-duty law enforcement officers or certain other individuals (like probation officers and licensed private investigators) who were authorized and trained to use the devices as part of their official duties.
 However, a Michigan appeals court ruled that a complete ban on consumer possession and use of all stun guns and Tasers, whether in the home or openly carried in public, was an unconstitutional violation of the Second Amendment right to keep and bear arms (People v.
 Yanna, 824 N.W.2d 241 (Mich.
 Ct.
 App.
 2012)).

-Michigan then changed its law to add a licensing requirement for devices that use electro-muscular disruption technology (like Tasers).
-If you live in Michigan, you may have and use these one of these devices in a reasonable way, as long as:
+Michigan then changed its law to add an exception to the ban on devices that use electro-muscular disruption technology (like Tasers).
+Michiganders may have and use one of these devices in a reasonable way, as long as:

 Since the license to have a Taser in Michigan is the same as for concealed handguns, there are fairly strict qualifications.
 The state police will conduct a background check, and a number of things on your record will disqualify you, including: